Alan C. Price is Earlham’s 18th President

 “I am in love with Earlham, not just as a romantic ideal filtered through my younger eyes, trapped in amber, and preserved like some curio.
 I am in love with Earlham’s complicated and messy reality, scarred by many of the same human and organizational imperfections that make the larger world so fascinating.
 Earlham provides both a microcosm of the world as it is and a vision of what the world might be.
 Although my J.D. from Harvard Law School has opened doors to extraordinary opportunities, it has always been my Earlham education (academic and co-curricular experiences) that brought out the best in me and truly prepared me to bring out the best in other people and organizations.”

 Price is the author of Ready to Lead?
 A story for leaders and their mentors (Jossey Bass 2004) and has served as a consultant to such clients as Fortune 500 companies, major universities, and utility providers.

-Price will be joined in Richmond by his wife of 24 years, Gina LaRoche, a graduate of Georgetown University and Harvard Business School, and co-founder of Seven Stones Leadership Group.
+Price is joined in Richmond by his wife of 24 years, Gina LaRoche, a graduate of Georgetown University and Harvard Business School, and co-founder of Seven Stones Leadership Group.
 They have two adult sons — Jackson and Griffin.

 — EC —